kedro-org/kedro-viz/docs/customise_node_styling.md

-# Customize node styling in Kedro-Viz
+# Customise node styling in Kedro-Viz

-From Kedro-Viz version 12.2.0, you can customize the visual appearance of nodes in your pipeline flowchart.
+From Kedro-Viz version 12.2.0, you can customise the visual appearance of nodes in your pipeline flowchart.
 You can apply custom colors, styling, and theme-specific appearances to individual nodes to help distinguish different types of operations, highlight important components, or create visual groupings in your pipeline.

 ![Custom styles for nodes](./images/custom_node_color.png)